zju3dv/4K4D/docs/misc/custom_dataset.md

 CUDA_VISIBLE_DEVICES=0 calibration
 ```

 Remember to change the paths of your `EasyMocap` and `scene_root` if you put it somewhere different than the default path.
 After the calibration is done, you can find the **EasyVolcap** required format camera parameters `extri.yml` and `intri.yml` under the `colmap/align/static/images` sub-directory of your `scene_root` directory.
-Create the symbolic link to any dataset root directory that are captured by the same set of cameras, and you can use the camera parameters for the dataset.
+Create the symbolic link to any dataset root directory that is captured by the same set of cameras, and you can use the camera parameters for the dataset.

 ## Dense Calibration